AbhishekSuresh2/NodeShield/README.md

+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

-# NodeGuard
+# NodeShield

-NodeGuard is a simple process manager for Node.js applications.
+NodeShield is a simple process manager for Node.js applications.
 It helps to monitor, manage, and keep your Node.js applications running indefinitely.
-NodeGuard supports clustering for load balancing and zero downtime reloading, offering you a robust solution for production environments.
+NodeShield supports clustering for load balancing and zero downtime reloading, offering you a robust solution for production environments.

 ## Features